sandialabs/slycat/docs/manual/CreatingCCAModel.rst

 .. image:: Figure18.png
 **Figure 18: File path field in remote file browser.**

 or (2) move up and down the directory hierarchy by clicking on folders in the list.
-Clicking on (the folder labeled ‘..’ in the file list), or on the *Up Directory* button (to the right of the file path) moves you up a level in the hierarchy, while clicking on a named folder moves you down a level.
+Clicking on |UpFolder| (the folder labeled
+‘..’ in the file list), or on the *Up Directory* button |UpDirectory| (to the right of the file path) moves you up a level in the hierarchy, while clicking on a named folder moves you down a level.
 Once you are in the directory that contains your table data, click on the file to select it.
 Ensure that the format shown in the *Filetype* dropdown matches the selected file’s type, then click *Continue* to read the file.
 Note, you can change your mind and read the table from your *Local* host by clicking the *Back* button to return to the previous page.

+.. |UpDirectory| image:: UpDirectory.png
+.. |UpFolder| image:: UpFolder.png

 .. rubric:: Footnotes